ZOO-Project/ZOO-Project/docs/contribute/doc.rst

    ::

-       easy_install Sphinx
+       easy_install Sphinx==1.3.1

    ...you should see message: "Finished processing dependencies for Sphinx"

    .. note::

-      Make sure you install Sphinx 1.0 or more recent.
+      Make sure you install Sphinx 1.3.1 or more recent.
 See note above.

 * Install `MiKTeX <http://miktex.org>`__ if you want to build pdfs